Major Solar Projects List

 Not yet a SEIA member?
 If you'd like to learn more about SEIA membership, click here.

-- There are nearly 6,000 major solar projects currently in the database, representing roughly 70 GW of capacity.
+- There are more than 7,000 major solar projects currently in the database, representing roughly 82 GW of capacity.

-- The list shows that there is over 20.5 GWac of major solar projects currently operating.
+- The list shows that there is more than 31 GW of major solar projects currently operating.

-- There remains an enormous amount of capacity in the pipeline, with over 49 GW of PV and CSP projects either under construction or under development.
+- There remains an enormous amount of capacity in the pipeline, with more than 50 GW of large-scale solar projects either under construction or under development.

 Project Location Map